 It's that time of year again.
 Pull out the cinnamon, find the cloves, and buy a fresh jar of molasses.
 That's right - it's gingerbread season.

-You'll love this homemade gingerbread loaf because it's quick and super easy to make.
-Plus, it gets you in the holiday spirit pronto.
+You'll love this homemade gingerbread loaf because it's quick and easy to prepare.
+It also fills your home with fragrant holiday spices.
 Who can resist the warm and cozy scent of cinnamon, ginger, cloves, and molasses?

 Gingerbread makes the perfect snack, morning breakfast, or dessert for fall and winter.
 Make a gingerbread loaf on Thanksgiving morning, Christmas eve, or for holiday movie night at home.